lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-We will need also to update the `render` method yo use the descriptor sets:
+We will need also to update the `render` method to use the descriptor sets:

 ```java
 public class ScnRender {